 The use of massive walls was not limited to the construction of fortifications, but was required by the nature of the rocky ground in order to obtain small terraces.
 Although at first sight the wall shown above seems on the verge of collapsing, it has supported the weight of huge buildings for the last 2,000 years.

-When Gregorovius visited Cori the remaining columns of a temple were incorporated into a house (you may wish to see them in an etching by Giovan Battista Piranesi - external link); the front of the temple had six columns and the building was probably surrounded by other facilities, because parts of columns can be seen in the street leading to it.
+When Gregorovius visited Cori the remaining columns of a temple were incorporated into a house; the front of the temple had six columns and the building was probably surrounded by other facilities, because parts of columns can be seen in the street leading to it.

 Cori was plundered during the civil war between Silla and Marius (89-83 BC) and the temple was built after that period on the site of an older one.
 It was dedicated to Castor and Pollux, whom the Romans regarded as protectors of their republic and to whom they dedicated a major temple in the Roman Forum.

 Cori Monte: (left/centre) steep streets leading to Cori Monte; (right-above) coat of arms of Pope Gregory XIV